fleetdm/fleet/frontend/docs/patterns.md

 The recommend line limit per page/component is 500 lines.
 This is only a recommendation.
 Larger files are to be split into multiple files if possible.

+## Testing

+At a bare minimum, we make every effort to test that components that should render data are doing so as expected.
+For example: `HQRTable.tests.tsx` tests that the `HQRTable` component correctly renders data being passed to it.
 ## Other

 ### Local states